scalr-eap/drupal_eks/README.md

-# Drupal POD in EKS cluster
+# Wordpress POD in EKS cluster

-Creates a Drupal Pod in an EKS Cluster in the given Region.
+Creates a Wordpress Pod in an EKS Cluster in the given Region.

 User can choose: